fChristenson/cqrs-sourcing/readme.md

 ## What we will cover

 - What is CQRS and when can it be useful?
-- What is event sourcing and how can it help in a MicroService architecture?
+- What is Event sourcing and how can it help in a MicroService architecture?

 ## Notes